spotinst/help/src/docs/ocean/getting-started/aks/README.md

    * For **new** Ocean AKS accounts with no existing Clusters, click **Create Cluster** to launch the Create Ocean Cluster wizard.
    * For **existing** Ocean AKS accounts with active Ocean AKS clusters, select **Cloud Clusters** on the left menu and then click **Create Cluster** on top right above the cluster list table.

-To import the AKS cluster, follow the steps in the Create Ocean Cluster Wizard
+To import the AKS cluster, follow the steps in the Create Ocean Cluster Wizard:

+* Select an AKS cluster
+* Create Your First Virtual Node Group
+* Connectivity
+* Automatic Spot Tolerance Injection (optional)
+* Review and Configure

 ![aks-create-cluster-main](https://github.com/user-attachments/assets/f248d96a-b2b3-4c1d-bd01-dcacb1cbca40)